Sesame Summit 2026 – application open

 10 solutions to bridge the gap between VCs and events

-At Sesame Summit 2024, we uncovered unspoken issues between VCs and event organizers.
-For example, organizers often resent VCs hosting side events that don’t benefit the main conference — yet many VCs, even at last year’s Biarritz event, didn’t realize this.
+At Sesame Summit 2024, we uncovered unspoken issues between venture investors and event organizers.
+For example, organizers often resent VCs hosting side events that don’t benefit the main conference, yet many VCs, even at last year’s Biarritz event, didn’t realize this.
+Do VCs really need events to source deals anymore?
+Do organizers actually read speaker application forms?
+And are diversity panels helping anyone, or just ticking boxes?

-🧠 What events really think
+🧠 What event organizers really think

-1. Events aren’t Glassdoor — but maybe they should be.
+1. Events aren’t Glassdoor — but maybe they should be

-What if event organizers had a private rating system to assess which VCs are actually engaging, insightful speakers?
-And which ones ghost last minute or bring recycled content?
+What if event organizers had a private rating system to assess which VCs are actually engaging, insightful speakers, and which ones ghost last minute or bring recycled content?
 The idea of a VC “Glassdoor” for speaking slots raised some eyebrows… and a few smirks.

-2. Don’t overestimate speaker application forms.
+2. Don’t overestimate speaker application forms

-3. Think beyond sales: Investor Relations is the way to go.
+3. Think beyond sales: Investor Relations is the way to go

-4. Ask VCs what they really want.
+4. Ask VCs what they really want

-5. Smaller is smarter.
+5. Smaller is smarter

 It’s not all about mega-stages, especially when it comes to aligning with VC goals.
 Events should explore curated formats to connect VCs with other asset managers — think LP-GP dinners, Family Office lunches, or side events with Business Angels and PE firms.